icgranger9/ianCoin/README.md

 #### Goals ####
 Completed
 * Fix any bugs in my code from p1 – p4
-* Establish a base form of consensus
+* Establish a base form of consensus (Proof of Work)
 * Add public and private keys, and a way to transfer them between nodes

 In Progress